 Idaho is a leader for K-12 students who want to explore online education.
-With eight fully-online schools, seven virtual charter schools, a state distance education academy, several district-level options and the Idaho Digital Learning Academy, students in grades K-12 face little difficulty in obtaining online opportunities.
-Most students in grades 9-12 can take advantage of supplemental courses, with some of these courses also to available those in grades 6-8.
-Between the virtual charter schools and the Digital Learning Academy, more than 25,000 students were enrolled during 2013-14; that number will likely rise as statistics become available for the 2014-15 year, during which the eight online schools opened their virtual doors.
+With eight fully-online schools, seven virtual charter schools, a state distance education academy, several district-level options and the Idaho Digital Learning Academy, students in grades K-12 have several online options to choose from.
+Most students in grades 9-12 can also take advantage of supplemental courses, with some of these courses available to those in grades 6-8 as well.

 |SCHOOL NAME||GRADE LEVELS||CITY||SCHEDULE||TYPE||PHONE NUMBER|

 |iSucceed Virtual High School||9 - 12||Boise||Both Live/On-Demand||Public||(800) 211-1687|

 |Richard McKenna Charter High School||9 - 12||Mountain Home||Both Live/On-Demand||Public||(888) 580-2449|

 |Bonneville Online High School||9 - 12||Idaho Falls||On-Demand/Asynchronous||Public||(208) 525-4400|

 |Idaho Virtual Academy||K - 12||Meridian||On-Demand/Asynchronous||Public||(866) 339-9066|